 - Describing patterns and trends.

 - Using numbers and data to support opinions and draw conclusions.

 The Canadian Language Benchmarks (CLB) describe communicative ability in English as a Second Language (ESL).
 The CLB organize 12 benchmarks into three stages of ability: Stage I (Basic), Stage II (Intermediate) and Stage III (Advanced).

-Learners may already possess Numeracy skills but lack the English language to demonstrate them.
+Learners may already possess Numeracy skills but lack the English and the sign language to demonstrate them.
 For this reason, there is no direct correspondence between Numeracy and CLB levels.

 The examples below show the language involved in demonstrating Numeracy.